ethstorage/dblog/README.md

 ## Introduction
 dBlog is a decentralized blogging platform based on the Web3Q chain.
-On this platform, anyone can create blog spaces, publish blog articles, and leave comments on articles.
+On this platform, anyone can create blog spaces, publish blog articles, and comments on articles.

 The official home page of the dBlog project is https://web3q.io/dblog.w3q/.